Diapause: Maintenance

 During the maintenance phase, insects experience lowered metabolism and developmental arrest is maintained.
 Sensitivity to certain stimuli which act to prevent termination of diapause, such as photoperiod and temperature, is increased.
 At this stage, insects are unresponsive to changes in the environment that will eventually trigger the end of diapause, but they grow more sensitive to these stimuli as time progresses.

 Termination

 In insects that undergo obligate diapause, termination may occur spontaneously, without any external stimuli.
 In facultative diapausers, token stimuli must occur to terminate diapause.
 These stimuli may include chilling, freezing, or contact with water, depending on the environmental conditions being avoided.
 These stimuli are important in preventing the insect from terminating diapause too soon, for instance in response to warm weather in late fall.
 In the Edith's checkerspot butterfly, individuals must receive enough sunlight in order to terminate the diapause stage and become a fully grown butterfly.
 Termination may occur at the height of unfavourable conditions, such as in the middle of winter.
 Over time, depth of diapause slowly decreases until direct development can resume, if conditions are favourable.
+Termination can also occur in specific time frames linked to reproductive periods, such as in the beetle Colaphellus bowringi: diapause ends for spring-reproducing beetles between late February and early April and for autumn-reproducing beetles between mid August and early October.